A Variational Infinite Mixture for Probabilistic Inverse Dynamics Learning: Introduction

 The proposed approach is based on seminal work in the area of Bayesian Nonparametrics.
-We reference influential Markov-Chain-Monte-Carlo (MCMC) sampling techniques for Bayesian Nonparametric density estimation \cite{Escobar1995Bayesian, Neal2000Markov, ishwaran2001gibbs, Rasmussen1999The}, which developed the first seeds of Bayesian Inference for Dirichlet Processes \cite{ferguson1973bayesian} under the Pólya-Urn sampling scheme \cite{blackwell1973ferguson}.
-Moreover, similar infinite mixture regression models have been proposed in \cite{Mueller1996Bayesian, Shababa2009Nonlinear, Hannah2011Dirichlet, Meeds2006Alternative}, albeit while relying on expensive Gibbs sampling techniques and within a limited application scope.
+We reference influential Markov chain Monte Carlo (MCMC) sampling techniques for Bayesian Nonparametric density estimation \cite{Escobar1995Bayesian, Neal2000Markov, ishwaran2001gibbs, Rasmussen1999The}, which developed the first seeds of Bayesian Inference for Dirichlet Processes \cite{ferguson1973bayesian} under the Pólya-Urn sampling scheme \cite{blackwell1973ferguson}.
+Moreover, similar infinite mixture regression models have been proposed in \cite{Mueller1996Bayesian, Shababa2009Nonlinear, Hannah2011Dirichlet, meeds2006alternative, gadd2020enriched}, albeit relying on expensive Gibbs sampling techniques and mostly within a limited application scope.
 Furthermore, we build on fundamental work from Variational Inference (VI) \cite{attias2000variational}, that presented the first VI algorithm for the Bayesian Finite Gaussian Mixture Model and on the contribution of \cite{BleiVariational2006}, that developed the first VI technique for Infinite Gaussian Mixtures with stick-breaking priors, by relying on a truncated variational posterior representation.